Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Discussion

-Whilst both pre- and post-pericentre passages are consistent with the available data, previous studies have shown that most jellyfish galaxies in clusters are stripped on first infall, with a tail visible for $\sim600$\,Myr \citep{fumagalli_constraining_2011, roberts_lotss_2021,smith_new_2022}.
-This is certainly true for the most massive galaxy clusters, which contain few galaxies with high \sfr s at small projected radii \citep{gullieuszik_gasp_2020}, and especially for jellyfish galaxies not undergoing edge-on stripping, the least efficient orientation for removing the gas content \citep{akerman_how_2023}.
-Although our broad-band photometric data does not allow for a derivation of the gas mass within F0083 (or the extended tail), the measurements we do have suggest substantial depletion of the gas content, fuelling extremely high \sfr s, within the last 200\,Myr.
+Whilst both pre- and post-pericentre passages are consistent with the available data, previous studies have shown that most jellyfish galaxies in clusters are stripped on first infall, with a tail visible in the optical-NIR for up to $\sim600$\,Myr post-pericentre \citep{fumagalli_constraining_2011, yun_jellyfish_2019,roberts_lotss_2021,smith_new_2022}.
+The tuned simulations of \cite{salinas_constraining_2024} also indicate that galaxies with the clearest signs of stripping typically have shorter durations of tail visibilities, and are generally high-speed first infallers.
+This is certainly true for the most massive galaxy clusters, which contain few jellyfish galaxies with high \sfr s at small projected radii \citep{gullieuszik_gasp_2020}, and especially for those not undergoing edge-on stripping, the least efficient orientation for removing the gas content \citep{schulz_multi_2001,roediger_ram_2006,akerman_how_2023}.
 We therefore submit that the most probable scenario is that F0083 is approaching pericentre on its first infall.

-\subsection{Multiple Physical Processes}
+\subsection{Multiple physical processes}